To what extent were the scribes aware of the graphic differences between writing systems?

 Does this mean that the scribes who mixed both scripts were polygraphic amanuenses, meaning that they were able to write in both scripts, Visigothic and Caroline?
 I do not think so.
 Some of them might have been, but not all.
 In my point of view, most of the scribes working on this transitional period of graphic change were either learning Caroline minuscule or irremediable influenced by it, consciously or not.
 Another question to ask is whether they were polygraphic Visigothic script scribes; I have already written about this here.

-Another difference between now and 12th century Iberian Peninsula is that, back then, writing was a laborious and slow process; it can be assumed their brain had enough time to realize the model the scribe’s hand should follow, or not?
+Another difference between now and 12th-century Iberian Peninsula is that, back then, writing was a laborious and slow process; it can be assumed their brain had enough time to realise the model the scribe’s hand should follow, or not?
 This could be another post.
 Let us just note here that examples of codices in which the copyist lost his thought and wrote some lines in another script have been preserved.

-Finally, as for the last question, it has been suggested that those scribes and scriptoria that changed to Caroline were thus accepting and acknowledging Carolingian cultural pre-eminence.
-If so, it can be discussed whether Carolingian scribes held a higher status than Visigothic script scribes.
+Finally, as for the last question, it has been suggested that those scribes and scriptoria that changed to Caroline minuscule were thus accepting and acknowledging Carolingian cultural pre-eminence.
+If so, it can be discussed whether Caroline minuscule scribes held a higher status than Visigothic script scribes.
 In my opinion, to assess this question is tricky if not impossible.
-I guess that if a center felt powerful enough as to fight for the preservation of its own culture, it did not subdue; while if it was a minor center it could have done so?
+I guess that if a centre felt powerful enough to fight for the preservation of its own culture, it did not subdue; while if it was a minor centre it could have done so?
 What do you think?

 PD.
 If you know about publications tackling one or several of these questions, I would be grateful if you could please let me know.